Architecture of Tunisia: Palace and domestic architecture

+Husayn ibn Ali transformed the Bardo Palace into a massive fortified complex with various amenities including a mosque, a madrasa, a hammam and a market.
+Later beys added further apartments and residences to it.
+One of these additions, the Dar al-Harim, is a reception hall with a cross-shaped layout and a central dome, something typical of Ottoman palace architecture.
+The complex continued to be modified up to the 21st century, now housing a national museum and the National Assembly.

+Various other palaces were also built in Tunis and the surrounding areas in the Husaynid period.
+'Ali's son, Hammuda, built another palace, the Dar al-Bey, near the Kasbah of the city, and another one called the Manuba (or Mannouba) Palace.
+A summerhouse from the latter was relocated in the 19th century to the present-day Belvedere Park in Tunis.
+Other examples of private mansions built in the old city of Tunis during this period include Dar Hussein, built in the 18th century and expanded and decorated again in the early 19th century, the Dar Ben Abdallah, dated to 1796, and Dar Lasram, built in the early 19th century.

+Traditional Tunisian houses of this era, like those of preceding periods, were centered around a square or rectangular interior courtyard, around which most rooms were arranged.
+Arcaded galleries usually ran along each side of the courtyard, or sometimes on two sides facing each other.
+The largest rooms were transversal rectangular halls connected to the courtyards, or T-shaped halls with a part of the room projecting outwards at the middle back of the hall.
+Few windows opened to the outside, with most of the light being provided by the courtyard, and most embellishments were concentrated on the inside.

 Colonial period to present day

 French colonial rule

 France invaded Tunisia in 1881, imposing the French Protectorate which lasted until 1956.
 Unlike Algiers, where the French demolished much of the old city after 1830 to build their own colonial edifices, in Tunis the French built their new planned city outside the existing historic walled city.
 The old city became known as the medina (from the Arabic word for "city") while the new city became known as the Ville Nouvelle (French for "New City").
 The new European-built districts across the country were built in contemporary French and European architectural styles, but in many cases architects also constructed buildings in what they considered to be the "Arab" style.
 The latter style ranged from extravagant pastiches of Moorish/Islamic architecture to more academic designs resulting from study of the country's indigenous architecture.
 This "Arabizing" (arabisant) architecture (similar to Neo-Moorish) could be seen in many official buildings such as railway stations, post offices, and law courts, as well as in some private villas.
 One lavish example is the villa designed by Italian millionaire Georges Sebastian in 1939–40 near Hammamet.